This photo is showing the perpendicular

 you may have to trim a little at a time and often to get them shortened.

-are frightened, and fight having their nails trimmed with a regular hand
+frightened, and fight having their nails trimmed with a regular hand trimmer,

-where you should make your final trim.
-Note: if you are using
+photo show where you should make your final trim.
+Note: if

-Claw, which sits higher on the inside of the front leg.
-If this is
+the Dew Claw, which sits higher on the inside of the front leg.
+If

-not trimmed, it can literally turn and grow back into the dogs foot and
+this is not trimmed, it can literally turn and grow back into the dogs foot

 |